2023 Philippine airspace closure: Aftermath

 By the time service was partially restored, around 282 flights to or from NAIA were affected, 268 of which were cancelled.
 Seven flights were diverted to other airports, while another seven (all domestic flights) were delayed.
 Over 56,000 passengers scheduled to arrive or depart NAIA were affected.
 In Davao City, around 2,600 passengers at Francisco Bangoy International Airport were affected by the technical issue.
 Around 15 flights at the airport were cancelled, with two diverted and two delayed.
 Flights were also cancelled at Puerto Princesa International Airport and Zamboanga International Airport, where 1,378 passengers were stranded.
 Over 65,000 passengers and in total were stranded in airports across the country.

 The Land Transportation Franchising and Regulatory Board (LTFRB) began coordinating with transport operators in Metro Manila and Central Luzon to provide free shuttles from NAIA to Clark International Airport, from which some airlines chose to reschedule their flights.
-LTFRB chairman Teofilo Guadiz stated that the initiative was started "to protect passengers from certain taxis and Transport Network Companies that are taking advantage of the situation by jacking up their surge prices".
-In order to make up for the delays, airport officials will keep NAIA's runways open 24/7 for three days.
+LTFRB chairman Teofilo Guadiz stated that the initiative was started "to protect passengers from certain taxis and transport network companies that are taking advantage of the situation by jacking up their surge prices".
+In order to make up for the delays, airport officials kept NAIA's runways open 24/7 for three days.
 Officials requested that airliners use wider-bodied aircraft to accommodate more passengers and to schedule more flights.
 Officials expected a full recovery by 72 hours.

 A joint probe of the MIAA and Meralco identified the power substation of NAIA's Terminal 3 as the cause of the power issues.
 Some equipment needed replacement after sustaining damage from overvoltage.
 The CAAP admitted after the incident that its equipment was outdated, and that a modernized air traffic management system was already proposed to the national government prior to the incident.

 Senator Grace Poe called for contingency plans and assistance following the incident.
 In a privilege speech in December 2022, Poe had called for the advancement of a rehabilitation project of the DOTr for NAIA.
 PLDT chairman Manuel V. Pangilinan was one of the affected passengers, whose aircraft returned to Haneda Airport in Japan mid-flight.
 He offered colocation and additional equipment to help the CAAP following the incident.

 President Bongbong Marcos issued a public apology for the disruption.
 Despite this, he commended his cabinet for doing a "reasonably good job" in resolving the issue.
 He urged transport secretary Jaime Bautista to expedite the negotiations regarding acquisition of equipment for the upgrade of airports in the country as well as ensure that a proper backup system is in place to prevent a similar incident in the future.